krawaller/kranium/docs/site/site.md

 #Kranium

-__Kranium has enough brains to let yours focus on the crucial stuff while developing Titanium Mobile apps.__ Kranium transfers some well known practices and techniques from web development to Titanium Mobile development.
+__Kranium has enough brains to let your brain focus on the crucial stuff while developing Titanium Mobile apps.__ Kranium transfers some well known practices and techniques from web development to Titanium Mobile development.
 It's both spiritually and physically the lovechild of the following great web tech:

 * [jQuery](http://www.jquery.com) / [Zepto](http://zeptojs.com)
 * [Backbone](http://documentcloud.github.com/backbone/)